rubengc/edd-downloads-lists/readme.txt

 1. Guest: Allow guest to create this type of lists
 1. Cart: Show/Hide an add to cart button on this type of lists
 1. Share: Show/Hide share options on this type of lists

+Also includes a widget to render enabled list buttons on Download's sidebar.

 For developers, read the FAQ section to learn how to add or modify default lists.